Expect Jeera futures to trade sideways: Angel Commodities

 Angel Commodities' report on Jeera

-Jeera Jun futures continue its range bound trade this week to closed lower on Wednesday.
+Jeera Jun futures continue its range bound trade this week to close higher on Thursday mostly on short covering despite weak spot prices.
 The arrivals have been lower during first 7 days of May compared to April.
-As per Agmarknet data, about 2,450 tonnes of jeera arrived in May (1-7) compared to 7,997 in April (1-7).
+As per Agmarknet data, about 2,450 tonnes of jeera arrived in May (1-7) compared to 7,997 in April (1- 7).

 Outlook